preloader

 That's English for Software Developers

-All you have to do next is use the immense amount of free and paid resources online and begin English mastery one area at a time.
+All you have to do next is use the free and paid resources online.
+Speak and speak and speak.
+And then, watch as you become a master of the language.

 If you're ready to commit to improving your English to land a higher-paying developer job, learn more about Leap and start improving your spoken English!